Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Implementation Challenges

 If we print \isa{have "P y y"} in the translation, Isabelle interprets both occurrences of \isa{y} as the skolem variable.
 Thus, \toolname can ensure that fresh names are always used:

 Unfortunately, this does not work in all cases.
 To see why, suppose \isa{x} is an existing free variable in the proof context when \isa{subgoal} is invoked in the following snippet:

 As the newly-fixed variable \isa{x} is explicitly referenced in the facts given to the \isa{simp} method, renaming the skolemized \isa{x} would also require renaming it in the \isa{simp} invocation.
-Doing this would require parsing each method in detail, which \toolname does not implement because it relies on existing Isabelle/ML functions to parse methods directly into the data expected by the Isabelle/ML function for \isa{apply}.
+Doing this would require parsing each method in detail, which we do not implement in \toolname because we use the existing Isabelle/ML functions for parsing methods directly to the data expected by the Isabelle/ML function for \isa{apply}.

 Because this variable renaming behavior may need to be enabled or disabled depending on the situation, we implement the \isa{subgoal_fix_fresh} option.
 By default, this option is disabled, which means \toolname's default behavior can handle ``responsible'' shadowing, where there are no goals containing the shadowed variable.
 Enabling \isa{subgoal_fix_fresh} lets \toolname handle ``irresponsible'' shadowing, at the cost of failing when any renamed variables are explicitly referenced.